 Notebooks aren't just a way to get organized.
 Instructions make it so you can use them for different types of work:

-1. As a helper on a specific initiative: Like a launch, a campaign, a Q3 strategy, a presentation you are building.
+Initiatives: Use them as a helper for conversations tied to related work like a launch, a campaign, a Q3 strategy, a presentation you are building, etc.

-3. For specific feedback or perspective: Like simulating your CMO's feedback, a business advisor for strategy questions, or a peer-reviewer voice for first drafts.
+Specialist feedback or perspective: Have your Notebook act as a role like your CMO giving feedback, a business advisor for strategy questions, or a target customer reacting to content drafts.

-Creating Notebooks for the latter two will get you to think about AI strategically:
+Creating Notebooks for the latter two will get you to think about AI strategically, helping you:

-• Find ways to use AI for new perspective
+Find ways to use AI for new and unique perspectives

-• Learn to design and edit instructions (prompts) so the Notebook meets your needs each conversation
+Learn to design and edit instructions (prompts) so the Notebook meets your needs repeatedly

 How do Notebooks differ from other Copilot features?